SublimeText/LaTeXTools/README.markdown

   * `options`: allows you to specify a TeX option, such as `--shell-escape`.
 This must be a tuple: that is, use `options: ["--shell-escape"]`
   * In addition, there can be platform-specific settings.
 An important one for Windows is `distro`, which must be set to either `miktex` or `texlive`.
   * A platform-specific setting that is common to all builders is `env`.
 This can be used to set environment variables *before* running the actual builder.
 Setting e.g. `TEXINPUTS` is a possible use case.

-**Included file settings**

-- `image_types`: a list of the image file types used in the `\includegraphics` command.
-This list is used in the fill-all autocompletion and to determine missing extensions to open images.
-When opening an image the `image_types`-list will be matched from left to right.
-- `open_image_command`: the command/program to open an image used in the `\includegraphics` command.
-This commands can be configured OS-specific.
-For each OS you can create a list, which will be searched top-down for the matching extension.
-Each entry in the list has a `command` and `extension` field.
-The command is a string and will be executed with the file path appended, if the extension matches the extension of the file.
-You can optionally use `$file` inside the string to insert the file path at an arbitrary position.
-The `extension` can either be a string or a list of string.
-If it is missing, the command will be executed for every file type.

 **Bibliographic references settings**: